 Our biggest expenses were:

-Miscellaneous Costs in Vietnam
+6. Miscellaneous Costs

 Miscellaneous expenses have a greater sting in the tail than a threatened scorpion.

-You won’t need to leave big tips after meals, there are no taxes on purchases, bike/moped rentals are extremely reasonable and gas is cheap!
+You won’t need to leave big tips after meals, there are no taxes on purchases, bike and moped rentals are extremely reasonable, but gas is cheap!

-Take home: It’s pretty easy to keep miscellaneous costs to a minimum in Vietnam.
+Travel Tip: Overall it’s pretty easy to keep miscellaneous costs to a minimum in Vietnam.

-Analysis of Our Total Costs
+Analysis Of Our Total Costs

 Although we planned to spend the full 30 days in Vietnam, we ended up cutting it off by a few days at the end to make a total of 27 days.

 Our original intention was to continue South to Da Lat and Ho Chi Minh City.
 But we found a flight from Da Nang to Bangkok and decided to tag on a couple of days in Hoi An as we loved the city, rather than rush the rest of Southern Vietnam.
-We plan to visit again very soon!

-Our total cost for 27 days was US$2697.25.
-Therefore, our daily average spend was US$99.89.
+Our total cost for 27 days was $2697.25.
+Therefore, our daily average spend was $99.89.

-Add 3 x 99.89 to 2,697 representing the 3 remaining days to make the 30 day visa, our grand total cost for 1 month traveling Vietnam was:
+Add 3 x $99.89 to 2,697 representing the 3 remaining days to make the 30 day visa and our grand total cost for 1 month traveling Vietnam was $2996,92.

 We hit the nail on the head with our projected budget for Vietnam but in the end we weren’t sure whether to be pleased or a little disappointed.

 Looking at statistics is a great way to hammer home a point.
 We looked at our figures and knew we could have cut costs on food and drink.